North Carolina Consumer Advocacy, Networking, and Support Organization

 DMA The Division of Medical Assistance, the division which is responsible for ensuring that persons eligible for medicaid have necessary services available across our state.
 Also, DMA is responsible for ensuring that medicaid dollars are used responsibly.

-Comments on: "North Carolina Consumer Advocacy, Networking, and Support Organization" (1)
+8 thoughts on “North Carolina Consumer Advocacy, Networking, and Support Organization

 1. Quote (test): “Friends are relatives you make for yourself.”
 Eustache Deschamps